hamtaro75/madblocks/README.md

 Petit magicien en quête pour un savoir immense cité / donjon .
 A la fin tout se passe dans son esprit, il est en train de travailler avec son maître

-You're playing a little man lost in a dungeon who is searching for the exit of it.
+You're playing a little man lost in a dungeon who is searching for the exit.

 Controls :

 You can use arrows to move in the four directions.
-Your characters will move of one square in the asked direction if he has the possibility.
+Your characters will move one square in the asked direction if he has the possibility.

 Goals :

 The goal is to pass each stage.
 On each stage, many obstacles will be present such as movables blocks, traps, teleporters and so many others surprises that you will discover in game !
-Lot's of thoughts will be needed to finish each stage !
+Lots of thoughts will be needed to finish each stage !

-Here's a descriptions of the mains blocks :
+Here's a descriptions of the main blocks :

 Wall : A block that you can't pass through